There are enough questions about this, it gets its own FAQ.

 7. I’d like to post a story on my blog, web page, Facebook page, or other wide-ranging means of distribution.
 OK?

 No, not OK.
 And please tell me about any sites you find you think are in violation of the copyright — I have paid monetary rewards those who told me about violations!
-I welcome others to have links to this site on their pages if they wish — please link to the home page.
+I welcome others to have links to this site on their pages if they wish.

 The only exception to this is the free True-a-Day system, which gives you a way to put a new story every day on your blog or web site.

 8. The news at the radio station I work at is particularly dull.
 Can I get permission to read True over the air?

 Sorry DJs: we have never licensed True for broadcast use.

 9. Wouldn’t it be “fair use” if I only copied True once in a while, or only little pieces of it?

 If you are a reviewer for a publication, the “fair use” provision of the copyright law might cover you if you are reviewing True for your publication.
 You would be in the best shape, though, if you asked for permission even in this case.
 For more on fair use and other general aspects of copyright (i.e., not pertaining specifically to True), see Brad Templeton’s excellent and easy-to-understand article, 10 Big Myths about Copyright Explained.
 In other words, no: “fair use” does not apply to swiping pieces of True: it is a violation of ethics, copyright law, and the creators’ rights.

 10. This stuff is great.
 How do I get back issues?

 11. But why, oh why, can’t I do what I want with True?
 I’ll give you full credit!

-Hey: you’re getting a great deal — entertaining, thought-provoking stuff delivered to your computer for free.
+Hey: you’re getting a great deal — thought-provoking entertainment delivered to your inbox for free.
 But please remember that a copyright is property, and it’s my property!
 Please help to protect and control that property so that you can keep getting it for free.
-My copyright terms are already pretty generous; please respect the limitations on that generosity.
+My copyright terms are already pretty generous; please respect the limitations I’ve set on that generosity.